 I have always enjoyed teaching and since I left the Office of the Parliamentary Counsel in 2010 I have taken advantage of my additional freedom as a non-civil servant to become involved in a number of training and teaching projects.

 I enjoy training and teaching both as part of commercial training exercises for DODs and Civil Service Training College and in collaboration with academic institutions.
-I am an active Associate research fellow of the Institute of Advanced Legal Studies in the University of London where I teach on the international drafting LLM course.
+I am an active Senior research fellow of the Institute of Advanced Legal Studies in the University of London where I teach on the international drafting LLM course.
 I am a faculty member of the Athabasca University legislative drafting course, an Associate Research Fellow of the Law Faculty of Bar Ilan University, a member of the Advisory Board of the Institute of Legal and Constitutional Research at the University of St Andrews, a Fellow of the Bingham Institute for the Rule of Law and a Council Member of the Statute Law Society.
 I was also a Director of the Constitution Reform Group, which I have now stepped down from.